 The marker in the map is the Belvedere (Queen Annes Summer Palace) and to it’s left are the Prague Castle Imperial Gardens.
 Remember that it’s a park so it only has a summer season which means it’s open from April 1st to October 31st.
 There are 2 public entries into the Prague Imperial Gardens i.e. from the castle at one end and from the Belvedere at the other.
 On special occasions you may find the Chotkovy Sady (Chotek Park) entry is open for a festival and that can have an entry into the gardens.

-My personal preference is to take the Tram 22 from the centre up the hill and get off at Kralovstvi Letohradek (it literally translates as Imperial Garden).
+My personal preference is to take the Tram 22 up the hill and get off at Kralovstvi Letohradek (it literally translates as Imperial Summer Garden).
 Then you just cross the road and enter the Prague Castle Imperial Gardens via the Belvedere gate.
 There’s also a WC here.
 Also note that if you are taking this route check my post about the Sand Gate, the last fortified city gate in this area which is only 100 metres away when you get off the tram.